Antonio-martinelli/neo4j-api-endpoint/README.md

 The Gateway will invoke a Lambda that will use the private key copy stored on SSM to attempt decryption and read the content of the request.

-If the database name is found, the Lambda will connect to Neo4j and, if the database exists, will return the execution of the chyper query `MATCH (n) RETURN COUNT(n) AS num` to the client.
+If the database name is found, the Lambda will connect to Neo4j and, if the database exists, will return the execution of the cypher query `MATCH (n) RETURN COUNT(n) AS num` to the client.

 Many checks are run on the request: